Skip Date Night! Build Sexual Passion with These Daily Practices

 This scenario came up as we tried to untangle what’s actually going on.

 Tangled up in practicalities of jobs and children, they were all parents, caretakers and professionals all the time.
-There was no more Melanie or James, as people, as a couple.
+There was no more Melanie or James, as people, as a couple, as lovers.

 They were stressed and on edge, fighting over the small things, heading into Stage 3 of the spiral of intimacy-destructive behaviors.

-Their closest interaction was sitting down with their kids at dinner and talking about the kids’ day.
+The closest they came to interacting together each day was sitting down with their kids at dinner and talking about the kids’ day.

 They were trying though.
 At the suggestion of their couples therapist, who followed standard one-size-fits-all advice, they carved out time for a date night every two Saturday nights.
 The kids were with their grandparents, and they had the whole night and morning free to rekindle the sexual passion, so to speak.